f-droid/fdroid-website/_docs/Security_Model.md

     [chooses mirrors](https://gitlab.com/fdroid/fdroidclient/issues/35)
     based on availability and freshness based on local criteria like whether Tor is in use
+-   Client [requires](https://gitlab.com/fdroid/fdroidclient/-/merge_requests/1577) that [TLS certificate transparency](https://developer.android.com/privacy-and-security/security-config#CertificateTransparencySummary) is enabled for f-droid.org and other domains commonly used by repos and mirrors.

 While the current setup is already a solid platform, there are a number of improvements that make sense to implement: